Introduction

 scale_x_continuous(breaks = seq(2004, 2024, by = 2)) +

-The table below provides a more detailed perspective on competitiveness, breaking out counts by cycle – with unopposed races included for context.
+The table below breaks out counts by cycle, distinguishing unopposed races from contested ones within and outside the competitive zone.
 All counts sum to 70.

 house_margins |>